BridgesLab/PrecisionNutrition/Meta Analysis/cholesterol-calcium.md

 ## Bayesian Hierarchical Model

+**Goals and Justification**:  Our goal is to com up with a pooled estimate of the correlation between cholesterol and calcium in human observational studies.
+In addition to the approach above, we decided to use a Bayesian approach for two reasons, one is that it allows us to produce full posterior distributions for both the within- and between study-variability.
+The other is that it allows us to incorporate previous data, in this case the preclinical data reported in @cousineauCrosssectionalAssociationBlood2024.

 Followed the procedure outlined in @bayesianmetabookdown and @harrer2021doing at [here]( https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/bayesian-ma.html).
 This uses a framework described by @higgins2008.
 Under this approach there is a "true" effect ($\mu$) with a cross-study variance of $\tau$.
 Within this each study ($\theta _k$) should be normally distributed defined:

 $$\theta _k \sim N(\mu,\tau^2)$$